Summary

 In Ocimum basilicum and Ocimum americanum, the anthers are also white or creamy white in color.

 Ocimum carnosum/selloi.
-Secondly, this species is easily characterized by the shape of its flowers – in particular, the bract – by the shape of its leaves, by the brown color of its anthers… and by its overall appearance.
+Secondly, this species is easily characterized by the shape of its flowers – in particular, the calyx – by the shape of its leaves, by the brown color of its anthers… and by its overall appearance.

 Ocimum campechianum.
-Secondly, this species is easily characterized by the difficulty of seeing its tiny flower in the center of the calyx, by the reddish color of its anthers, by the shape of its leaves, by the shape of its bract… and by its overall appearance.
+Secondly, this species is easily characterized by the difficulty of seeing its tiny flower in the center of the calyx, by the reddish color of its anthers, by the shape of its leaves, by the shape of its calyxes… and by its overall appearance.

 How can Ocimum bisabolenum and Ocimum americanum be distinguished specifically by the morphology of their flower stems?